noemarius/nodered-adt/README.md

 ## License

-This project is licensed under the MIT License - see the [License](license) file in this repository for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file in this repository for details.

 ---